Cigna (NYSE:CI) Issues FY 2021 Earnings Guidance

-Cigna (NYSE:CI) last issued its quarterly earnings results on Thursday, May 6th.
-The health services provider reported $4.73 earnings per share for the quarter, topping the consensus estimate of $4.42 by $0.31.
-The business had revenue of $40.97 billion during the quarter, compared to the consensus estimate of $40.27 billion.
-Cigna had a return on equity of 13.82% and a net margin of 5.18%.
-The company’s quarterly revenue was up 6.5% on a year-over-year basis.
-During the same quarter last year, the company earned $4.69 earnings per share.
-As a group, research analysts forecast that Cigna will post 20.43 EPS for the current year.
+Cigna (NYSE:CI) last released its earnings results on Thursday, May 6th.
+The health services provider reported $4.73 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $4.42 by $0.31.
+The firm had revenue of $40.97 billion during the quarter, compared to analysts’ expectations of $40.27 billion.
+Cigna had a net margin of 5.18% and a return on equity of 13.82%.
+Cigna’s revenue for the quarter was up 6.5% on a year-over-year basis.
+During the same period in the previous year, the company earned $4.69 EPS.
+As a group, sell-side analysts anticipate that Cigna will post 20.43 EPS for the current year.

-Several equities research analysts have weighed in on CI shares.
-Citigroup reissued a buy rating and issued a $273.00 price target on shares of Cigna in a report on Friday, February 5th.
-Deutsche Bank Aktiengesellschaft lowered their price target on Cigna from $280.00 to $270.00 and set a buy rating for the company in a report on Friday, February 5th.
-Mizuho raised their price objective on Cigna from $264.00 to $290.00 and gave the stock a buy rating in a research note on Monday, May 10th.
-Zacks Investment Research cut Cigna from a hold rating to a sell rating and set a $242.00 price objective for the company. in a research note on Monday, March 8th.
-Finally, Morgan Stanley reduced their price objective on Cigna from $258.00 to $254.00 and set an overweight rating for the company in a research note on Monday, February 8th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating, eleven have given a buy rating and one has given a strong buy rating to the company.
-Cigna currently has an average rating of Buy and an average target price of $275.76.
+CI has been the subject of several recent analyst reports.
+Morgan Stanley lowered their target price on shares of Cigna from $258.00 to $254.00 and set an overweight rating for the company in a research note on Monday, February 8th.
+Wells Fargo & Company started coverage on shares of Cigna in a report on Monday, May 24th.
+They issued an equal weight rating and a $284.00 price target on the stock.
+BMO Capital Markets lifted their price target on shares of Cigna from $300.00 to $315.00 and gave the company an outperform rating in a report on Monday, May 10th.
+Deutsche Bank Aktiengesellschaft decreased their price target on shares of Cigna from $280.00 to $270.00 and set a buy rating on the stock in a report on Friday, February 5th.
+Finally, Truist lifted their target price on shares of Cigna from $300.00 to $320.00 in a report on Monday, May 10th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the company.
+Cigna presently has an average rating of Buy and a consensus price target of $275.76.

-In other Cigna news, EVP Nicole S. Jones sold 2,527 shares of the firm’s stock in a transaction that occurred on Monday, March 1st.
-The stock was sold at an average price of $212.37, for a total value of $536,658.99.
-Following the sale, the executive vice president now directly owns 42,065 shares of the company’s stock, valued at $8,933,344.05.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO David Cordani sold 16,314 shares of the firm’s stock in a transaction that occurred on Monday, March 1st.
-The shares were sold at an average price of $212.37, for a total value of $3,464,604.18.
-Following the completion of the sale, the chief executive officer now directly owns 105,292 shares in the company, valued at $22,360,862.04.
+In related news, EVP Nicole S. Jones sold 2,527 shares of the business’s stock in a transaction dated Monday, March 1st.
+The shares were sold at an average price of $212.37, for a total transaction of $536,658.99.
+Following the completion of the sale, the executive vice president now owns 42,065 shares of the company’s stock, valued at approximately $8,933,344.05.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO David Cordani sold 130,443 shares of the business’s stock in a transaction dated Thursday, April 15th.
+The shares were sold at an average price of $253.52, for a total transaction of $33,069,909.36.
+Following the sale, the chief executive officer now directly owns 144,865 shares of the company’s stock, valued at approximately $36,726,174.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 282,848 shares of company stock worth $71,328,307.
-0.80% of the stock is owned by corporate insiders.
+In the last ninety days, insiders have sold 282,848 shares of company stock valued at $71,328,307.
+Insiders own 0.80% of the company’s stock.

 About Cigna